dxw/security-alert-notifier/README.md

   with the `repo` scope
 - Run `security-alert-notifier.rb --token <access_token> --organization <organization_name>` and any
   vulnerabilities that haven't been dismissed will be displayed in the console.
-  If there are vulnerabilties then the check will return a "Warning" status, else "OK".
+  If there are vulnerabilities then the check will return a "Warning" status, else "OK".

 ## Tests